 - Kidney Problems

 In addition to the symptoms, silicosis can also make the patient more vulnerable to lung diseases like tuberculosis, chronic obstructive pulmonary disease and lung cancer.
 Silicosis also makes patients vulnerable to some autoimmune disorders like lupus.

 Who is At Risk for Railroad Worker Silicosis?

 Any railroad worker whose job exposes them to dust is certainly at risk for silicosis.
-Railroad occupations like ballast operations, painting, rock drilling, and sandblasting can all produce dust, which may contain silica dust particles.
+Railroad occupations like ballast operations, painting, rock drilling and sandblasting can all produce dust.
+Any such dust may contain silica particles.

 Is Silicosis Preventable?

 What makes railroad worker silicosis so tragic is the fact that the disease is completely preventable.
 Workers who are provided with personal protective equipment (PPE) and a safe and compliant work environment should not develop silicosis.
 Sadly, more than two million workers in the U.S. face exposure to silica dust each year.

 In 1996, crystalline silica dust (respirable particles) was identified as a human carcinogen.
 The Occupational Safety and Health Administration (OSHA), the Agency for Research on Cancer (IARC) and the Centers for Disease Control and Prevention (CDC) have all weighed in on the danger of high silica exposure.
 These organizations have set guidelines and exposure limits in an effort to reduce the number of silicosis cases.

 Despite guidelines, the CDC estimates that 250 U.S. workers die with silicosis each year.
 These workers have been exposed to silica dust while working in mining, construction, sandblasting, foundry work and the maritime industry.